xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_0719.md

 The second version of EXIOBASE (EXIOBASE2—for the base year 2007) follows on from the first development of EXIOBASE (v1—for the year 2000 within the EXIOPOL project) [15], see Table 1.
 EXIOBASE2 sought to make advances compared to existing MRIO databases in a number of areas.
-Due to aggregation errors inherent to IO modeling [27], a focus was placed on increasing the product and industry detail of the model.
+Due to **aggregation errors** inherent to IO modeling [27], **a focus was placed on increasing the product and industry detail of the model**.
 To harmonize with the material balances of waste accounts derived elsewhere in the CREEA project, additional detail was put into both the product and industry classifications, resulting in 200 products and 163 industries (see supporting information) for enabling the tracing of waste and recycling flows.
 In addition to the sector detail, EXIOBASE2 estimated five additional “rest of world” regions for countries not explicitly covered in EXIOBASE v1.
 These changes make EXIOBASE2 the most detailed MRIO currently available.
 Adopted alongside the increased detail was rectangular instead of square SUT.
 This detail has been suggested to be essential for resource accounting [20].
 This adoption provides the ability to represent a single technology that produces